When classical predictors fail: an exact network outflowpredictor for heterogeneous multi-agent systems with communication delays: Introduction

-For MAS coordination over wireless communication networks, communication channels among agents are frequently impaired by communication delays, as information exchange is constrained by physical transmission, processing latencies, and network-induced delays.
-Moreover, time delays frequently induce instability (see \cite{fridman2014introduction, Jean-Pierre2003Time-delay} and references therein), posing challenges to the stability and performance of MAS coordination.
-Currently, most existing work on synchronization problem with communication delays has primarily focused on continuous-time systems (see \cite{moreau2004stability, olfati2004consensus,zhu2010leader, zhou2014consensus,lu2016distributed,zhang2024fully} and references therein).
-However, for many scenarios that rely on digital implementation, discrete-time systems can provide a more suitable description.
-To address the output synchronization problem of discrete-time heterogeneous MASs with communication delays, several studies have been conducted (see \cite{yin2013event, xu2017consensus,liu2022scale}).
-In particular, in \cite{xu2017consensus}, a modified distributed observer design was proposed that facilitates the construction of distributed controllers, capable of handling arbitrarily bounded nonuniform time-varying communication delays.
-Nevertheless, the consensus analysis in \cite{xu2017consensus} relies on the consensus of an equivalent delayed MAS.
-This indicates that the delay is merely tolerated rather than exactly compensated.
+\textbf{ Synchronization under communication delays.} For MAS coordination over wireless communication networks, communication channels among agents are frequently impaired by communication delays, as information exchange is constrained by physical transmission, processing latencies, and other network-induced effects.
+Moreover, time delays frequently induce instability (see \cite{fridman2014introduction, Jean-Pierre2003Time-delay}), posing challenges to the stability and performance of MAS coordination.
+Existing work on synchronization problem with communication delays has primarily focused on continuous-time systems (see \cite{moreau2004stability, olfati2004consensus,zhu2010leader, zhou2014consensus,lu2016distributed} and references therein).
+Output synchronization problem of discrete-time heterogeneous MASs with communication delays have been addressed in \cite{yin2013event, xu2017consensus,liu2022scale, zhang2024fully}.
+In particular, in \cite{xu2017consensus}, A modified distributed observer was proposed as a basis for distributed controller design in MASs subject to arbitrarily bounded, nonuniform, time-varying communication delays.
+Nevertheless, the consensus analysis in \cite{xu2017consensus} relies on the consensus of an equivalent delayed MAS, indicating that the delay is merely tolerated rather than exactly compensated.

-Predictors have long been established as an effective instrument for counteracting input delays \cite{artstein1982linear,krstic2009delay,zhu2020predictor,zhu2020observer,fang2023prediction, zhang2023adaptive}, finding successful utility in diverse engineering applications ranging from spark-ignition engines and DC motors to Baxter manipulators \cite{bresch2010adaptive, lechappe2016delay, bagheri2019feedback}.
-To adapt these methods to discrete-time settings, researchers have developed various discrete-time predictor frameworks \cite{gonzalez2012predictor, gonzalez2013robustness, karafyllis2013robust, choi2016compensation}.
-More recently, these concepts have been extended to the distributed cooperative control of MASs to tackle time-delay challenges.
-However, the existing literature has been largely confined to networks with homogeneous dynamics.
-Notable examples include the nested predictor-based feedback protocols proposed by \cite{liu2018consensus} for discrete-time homogeneous MAS subject to state, input, and communication delays, and the improved observer–predictor-based approach presented in \cite{liu2020observer}.
-Additionally, \cite{ponomarev2017discrete} formulated a discrete-time predictor for continuous-time homogeneous MAS by employing discretization techniques.
-Notwithstanding these advancements, the challenge of achieving exact communication-delay compensation for heterogeneous MAS remains, and to our knowledge, has seldom been considered.